 We understand how some consumers can be sensitive to additional closing costs, so they may want to forgo certain pieces of due diligence like the municipal lien search, but the peace of mind and protection it gives these buyers is totally worth it.

-Often times, the buyer’s and seller’s agent work together to ensure a deal closes if there’s disagreement over cosmetic issues like a paint color or chipped tile.
+Often times, the buyer’s and seller’s agents work together to ensure a deal closes if there’s disagreement over cosmetic issues like a paint color or chipped tile.

 Title agents need to stay competitive in the market, so justifying the additional costs of these searches as part of their standard for writing title policies can be difficult.
 However, once Realtors understand how much these issues affect their clients, the value of working with a title agent who provides the highest caliber of due diligence becomes a priceless partnership.